 When people think of floods they usually think of big events like hurricanes.
-But floods can be caused tropical rains which we experience all of the time in Southwest Florida.
+But floods can also be caused by tropical rains which we experience all of the time here in Southwest Florida.
 Flooding can happen anywhere, but certain areas are especially prone to serious flooding.
-To help communities understand their risk, flood maps have been created to show the location of high-risk, moderate-to-low risk.
+To help communities understand their risk, FEMA flood zone maps have been created to show the location of high-risk and moderate-to-low risk.
 We use the Collier County flood maps to identify your specific flood insurance risk.

 National Flood Insurance Program (NFIP) - A typical homeowners insurance policy specifically excludes damage caused by flood.
 To provide property owners with a means to protect themselves, in 1968 Congress created the National Flood Insurance Program.
 FEMA offers flood insurance to homeowners, renters, and business owners if their community participates in the NFIP - Naples, Marco Island, Collier and Lee county all do.

-Flood Maps - the Federal Emergency Management Association (FEMA) uses statistical data to create flood hazard maps that outline a communities different flood risk areas, called zones.
-In 2003 Congress mandated that FEMA update their flood maps to a digital mapping system, DFIRMS (Digital Flood Insurance MapS), which are more accurate and easier to maintain.
+Flood Maps - the Federal Emergency Management Association (FEMA) uses statistical data to create flood hazard maps that define a communities different flood risk areas, called flood zones.
+In 2003 Congress mandated that FEMA update their flood maps to a digital mapping system, DFIRMS (Digital Flood Insurance Maps), which are more accurate and easier to maintain.
 If the flood risk of your home recently changed is was probably due to Collier County updating their flood zone maps to digital.

 Flood Damage/Insurance - Flood insurance policies cover physical damage to your property and possessions caused by a flood.
 Just a few inches of water can cause tens of thousands of dollars in damage.
-The average residential flood claim paid by FEMA in Florida in 2013 was $22,595 - without a single hurricane making landfall.
 Flood insurance is a cost effective way to protect your property from a devastating financial loss.
-Cost vary depending on how much insurance is purchased, what it covers, and the property's flood zone.
+Costs vary depending on how much insurance is purchased, what it covers, and the property's flood zone and elevation.

-Preferred Risk Policy - Most homeowners in moderate-to-low risk areas are eligible for coverage at a preferred rate.
-Homes and businesses may qualify for the low-cost Preferred Risk Policy.
+Preferred Risk Policy - Most homeowners and businesses in moderate-to-low risk areas (zone X) are eligible for a low-cost Preferred Risk flood insurance policy.

 High-Risk Policy - If your property is located in a high-risk area, zones starting with "A" or "V", and you have a federally insured mortgage you will be required to purchase flood insurance.
 There is at least a 1 in 4 chance of flooding during a 30-year mortgage for properties in high risk areas.
 A standard rated policy offers separate building and contents coverage.
 Standard rated flood insurance premiums are calculated based on factors like year of construction, building occupancy, number of floors, location of contents, flood zone, your lowest floor elevation, and the deductible you choose.